 High-voltage industrial applications are evolving fast, and design teams are under pressure to meet stricter creepage and clearance standards without adding cost, complexity, or manual assembly steps.
 ST's new 1200 V SCR portfolio in the enhanced TO247HC package is built precisely for these challenges.

-By the end of the session, you'll understand how the TO247HC SCR family delivers safer, more compact, and more cost-effective power designs for three-phase motor control, UPS inverters, and industrial power conditioning—without compromising robustness or performance.
+By the end of it, you'll understand how the TO247HC SCR family delivers safer, more compact, and more cost-effective power designs for three-phase motor control, UPS inverters, and industrial power conditioning—without compromising robustness or performance.

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.